 Much of the world’s salmon supply has been contaminated by environmental pollution.
 But when it comes to human exposure, these toxins have a cumulative effect.
 That means that it’s still generally safe to consume salmon and salmon skin in conservative amounts.

 It’s also important to pay attention to where your salmon comes from.
-The FDA, with the help of the Environmental Protection Agency (EPA), has compiled recommendations to advise people how to consume fish safely.
+The FDA, with the help of the Environmental Protection Agency (EPA),

 The most contaminated fish is farmed from the Atlantic Ocean.
 Wild-caught salmon from the Atlantic is slightly less contaminated.
 If your salmon was caught in the Atlantic Ocean, it might be best to avoid eating its skin.
 The best kind of salmon skin to cook and eat would come from a wild-caught Pacific salmon.